 - Go to WAV tab and asign the mp3 audio in the 1st row as your background music (BGM).

-- On the drum chart, click on where you want the audio to start playing on the BGM zone.
+- On the drum chart, there's a BGM section.
+Click at what moment you want the audio to start playing.

 Step 5: Sync the Audio With the Notes.
 This Is the Most Important Part.